cfengine/documentation/reference/promise-types/measurements.markdown

       match_value => free_memory;
 ```

-**Notes**:
-scalar

-A single value, with compressed statistics is retained.
-The value of the
-data is not expected to change much for the lifetime of the daemon (and
-so will be sampled less often by cf-monitord).

-static

-A synonym for 'scalar'.

-log

-The measured value is logged as an infinite time-series in
-\$(sys.workdir)/state.

-weekly

-A standard CFEngine two-dimensional time average (over a weekly period)
-is retained.

 ### units

+**Description**: The engineering dimensions of this value or a note about
+its intent used in plots

+This is an arbitrary string used in documentation only.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: The engineering dimensions of this value or a note about
-its intent used in plots

 **Example**: